 Assistive Technology Services

 Any service that directly assists a child with a disability in the selection, acquisition, or use of an assistive technology device.
+For more information about assistive technology, please contact your child's school.

 These services include: